Molokini Crater Overview

 What is Molokini Crater?

 Molokini is often called a crater, but it’s actually a rare geological formation known as a tuff cone—a type of volcanic vent formed by explosive interactions between magma and seawater.
 Rising hundreds of feet from the ocean floor, Molokini’s unique shape creates a variety of microclimates within a small stretch of reef.
-These diverse conditions support an impressive ecosystem, home to dozens of hard coral species, and more than 250 species of tropical fish within its sheltered crescent.
+These diverse conditions support an impressive ecosystem, home to dozens of hard coral species and a high diversity of tropical reef fish within its sheltered crescent.

 Molokini Crater is a crescent-shaped volcanic islet located about three miles off Maui’s southwest coast, between Māʻalaea Harbor and the island of Kahoʻolawe.
 Accessible only by boat, this partially submerged crater rises from the ocean floor to form a natural marine sanctuary.
 Most snorkeling and diving tours to Molokini depart from Māʻalaea Harbor or Kihei Boat Ramp, making it an easy half-day adventure for South and Central Maui visitors.
 The crater’s curved shape creates a protected inner lagoon ideal for snorkeling, while its outer “back wall” drops steeply into deep blue water popular with scuba divers.